spp-programming/SPPrep-New-Tab-Next/docs/style-guide.md

 > Although ECMAScript modules automatically use strict mode, the explicit `"use strict"` statement should still be used in modules for consistency.

 ### Semicolons
-Semicolons are **absoulutely prohibited** unless it is strictly required.
+Semicolons are **absolutely prohibited** unless it is strictly required.

 ### Naming conventions
 Use [camelCase](https://en.wikipedia.org/wiki/Camel_case) for naming functions, variables, among other things.